wimsio/wimscardano/White Paper.md

 ### Membership Benefits

-Investors, stakeholders, and members will benefit from holding WIM or WIMT tokens, granting access to WIMS exchanges, voting rights, mining rights, profits, employment screening, vendor services, discounts, and more.
+Investors, stakeholders, and members will benefit from holding WIM or $WIMT  tokens, granting access to WIMS exchanges, voting rights, mining rights, profits, employment screening, vendor services, discounts, and more.
 WIM tokens will be mined by WIMS and delegated vendors who meet WIMS principles.

 ### Blockchain